MadeByIbukunoluwa/Flutter-Fundamentals/Flutter-notes.md

 # Animations in Flutter

-Well designed UIs feel more intuitive and contribute more the the overall feel of a polished app , improving Usr Experience Flutter’s animation support makes it easy to implement a variety of animation types.
+Well designed UIs feel more intuitive and contribute more the the overall feel of a polished app , improving User Experience Flutter’s animation support makes it easy to implement a variety of animation types.
 Many widgets, especially Material widgets, come with the standard motion effects defined in their design spec, but it’s also possible to customize these effects.

 ## How to choose which Flutter Animation Widget is right for you